Day 1, Lights

 “Us” is possibly a reference to other celestial beings such as angels or to the Trinity: Father, Son, Holy Spirit.

 Jewish tradition says Moses wrote Genesis.
-But then he says many scholars seem to doubt that.
-He lists some clues that suggest someone else either wrote Genesis or edited it after Moses died.
+But many scholars seem to doubt that.
+Some list clues that suggest someone else either wrote Genesis or edited it after Moses died.
 What do you think of the idea that Moses may not have written the Book of Genesis?

 Some Hebrew language specialists say the Bible shouldn’t begin with “God created.”
 It should begin with “God started to create.”
 If those specialists are right, what difference do you think it would make to how we understand the Creation story?